 - Resume: Your resume should include relevant professional experience and an exhibition record if you have one.

-- Two letters of recommendation: Applicants are required to provide contact information for a minimum of two recommenders with their application materials in Slideroom.
+- Two letters of recommendation: Applicants must provide contact information for at least two recommenders with their application materials in Slideroom.
 Your recommenders will receive an email from Slideroom to enter their recommendation.